Changissnz/nu_merchant_principal/README.md

 well be a statement on the darkness, the tragedy of how events played out without the guidance of the same idiom if considered before all the happenings.
+The expressor of the idiom does not have to be a steadfast practitioner of the idiom.
+The expressor may express the idiom after the overcoming of their doubts, through their experience, on the idiom's truthfulness.
+The steadfast practitioner employs the idiom in the manner of their own construct regarding justice, and as such, do not find the task of contradicting the idiom through their expression of open acknowledgment on the idiom's shortcomings.
+And there are also those that enjoy expressing idioms half-heartedly, perhaps posing as fully-forward in physical appearance to maintain credibility by others' beliefs, due to their shortcomings in understanding or a desire to not reveal some topic in full.
+Some users of the idiom may hold the objective to be as great as the tool as the idiom, when they are, in fact, those in control of the intangible tool that must cross their mind before the tool's outward expression.
+From a pure utilitarian perspective, that which emphasizes the effectiveness in usage above all else, the user can be only as great as a combinatorial fusing of the greatness of the tool and the tool's use.
+In the curious case of idioms, the psychological effects of language, when considered as transmissive elements that can then fuel autonomous decisions for futures not dared to be taken without that fuel, is certainly an objective for some in their ongoing duties to maintain their image by the continuation of power lent to them from the idiom, the tool, that they use.